 How it feels in your eye

 A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly like it is lightly scraping your eye.
-It won’t sit comfortably on the curvature of your eye and will easily move from the centre of your eye and may even pop out.
+It won’t sit comfortably on the curvature of your eye and will easily move from the centre.
+It may even pop out.

 How your vision looks

-The most obvious sign that your contact lens in the wrong way round will be your vision.
-If you put your lens in and your vision is still blurry and has not been corrected, remove your lens, pop your contact lens the other way round, rinse it in solution and re-insert the lens.
+The most obvious sign that your contact lens in the wrong way around will be your vision.
+If you put your lens in and your vision is still blurry, remove your contact lens, pop the lens the other way around and then rinse it in solution before reinserting it.